AOEpeople/Aoe_CartApi/README.md

         "qty": 1
     }

 You can also post multiple items at once using the *items* parameter.
-If you are using *items* then *sku* and *qty* will not having any effect.
+If you are using *items* then *sku* and *qty* will not have any effect.

 	{
 	     "items": [